top of page

 Concerns are often raised that adaptability undermines discipline or adherence to standard operating procedures (SOPs).
 Current evidence does not support this assumption.

-Research indicates that high performers maintain procedural structure while adjusting execution based on evolving situational demands, a process dependent on cognitive flexibility rather than rule abandonment (Jamro et al., 2025; Forse et al., 2025).
+Research indicates that high performers maintain procedural structure while adjusting execution based on evolving situational demands.
+This process is dependent on cognitive flexibility rather than rule abandonment (Jamro et al., 2025; Forse et al., 2025).

 Adaptive judgment does not replace SOPs; it determines when and how those procedures are applied.